 What Are Norms and Why Do We Need Them?

-What few things do we need to agree on to foster authentic conversations, to create a sense of belonging, to make sure that we’re all paying attention, and are respectful of each other’s ideas and styles so we can move the conversation forward?
+What few things do we need to agree on to foster authentic conversations anchored in equity, to make sure that we’re all paying attention, and are respectful of each other’s ideas and styles so that we can move the conversation forward?

 This can be a rich discussion during which the team’s or group's values emerge and become the focal point.
 It’s important that everyone feels comfortable with the norms they collectively create.
 Norms are dynamic and can be altered and added to along the way.

 Show up (or choose to be present).

 Pay Attention (to heart and meaning).

 Tell the Truth (without blame or judgment)